ColdMacaroni/libcry/README.md

 so you can use any consumer that you'd like!
 TAP is pretty enough that you can just run them normally as well.

+You can also run the tests under a debugger !
+Woah !

 ## Roadmap

 - [ ] For 1.0